-The two most recent flagship phones ran all of these games at a very playable pace.
+The two 2022 flagship phones ran all of these games at a very playable pace, so 2023’s flagship phones running the Snapdragon 8 Gen 2 should deliver a smoother experience.
 Meanwhile, Xiaomi’s older flagship ran most of these games just fine, but Burnout 3 was an unplayable, slow-mo affair out of the box.

 This is far from comprehensive evidence of how your experience will go, as this is just a small selection of games with basic tweaks being used at best.
 Still, it should give you a rough idea of what each phone segment is capable of.
 But it suggests you might want to opt for an older flagship instead of a new budget phone.

 Being an advanced PS2 emulator, AetherSX2 can be a major challenge for smartphones.
 It doesn’t help that hundreds of phone models and dozens of processors are out there.
 Fortunately, the developer includes several features and offers plenty of tips.